 Information for Visitors

 Tourist information centers are plentiful in the Quad Cities although hours outside of the summer season are limited.
-You can call for information (800.747.7800/563.322.3911), surf to their website, or visit one of the four centers.
-The place with the most comprehensive information and hours is the Mississippi Valley Welcome Center located at the Interstate 80/US 67 interchange near LeClaire, Iowa.
-Other locations include Union Station on the Davenport Riverfront (102 South Harrison St.) and the Moline Visitor Center (Bass Street Landing, 1601 River Dr., Suite 110).
+You can call for information (800.747.7800/563.322.3911), surf to their website, or visit one of the visitors centers.
+Locations include Union Station on the Davenport Riverfront (102 South Harrison St.) and the Moline Visitor Center (Bass Street Landing, 1601 River Dr., Suite 110).
 The Centennial Bridge Visitor Center (Rock Island: 201 15th St.; 309.277.0937) also has a photo display about the impressive bridge.
 If you arrive in the area on eastbound Interstate 80, there is an Illinois Welcome Center just after the exit for Illinois Highway 84 (800.452.4368) that has information on the Quad Cities plus a decent overlook of the Mississippi Valley.

 Getting on the River